How to Turn Off Screen Time on the iPhone or iPad

 First, an important note: when Screen Time is first enabled, it can be configured for an adult or a child.
 If it was configured for a child, you will need the adult’s passcode to turn off Screen Time.

-- From your iPhone or iPad, launch Settings and select Screen Time.
+- From your iPhone or iPad, tap Settings

-With Screen Time disabled, your iOS device will no track your application usage time and any limits or restrictions based on Screen Time settings will be lifted.
-Note, however, that from a privacy perspective, application usage may still be visible via the Battery Health and Usage information in iOS Settings.
+With Screen Time disabled, your iOS device will no track your application usage time and any limits or restrictions based on Screen Time settings will be lifted on your device.

 Turn Screen Time Back On